eshivakant/mdc/README.md

 #### Start Eureka
 For starting all services manually, please ensure to run Euerka using following docker command first:
 > docker run --publish 8761:8761 steeltoeoss/eureka-server
+My docker setup is windows 10 docker desktop with a WSL backend (Ubuntu 20.04 LTS distro), but that should not make any difference - any docker setup will work as long as port mappings are not changed in the command above.

 #### Build and Start
 run mdc/BuildAndStartAll.cmd script to restore nugets, build all projects and start them from single file